ibm-cloud-docs/sell/tutorial-onboard-vsimage.md

 {: #vsimage-onboard-eula}
 {: step}

-Provide the URLs to the license agreements that users are required to accept when they install the product.
-The license agreements are in addition to the {{site.data.keyword.cloud_notm}} Services Agreement.
+If users are required to accept any license agreements beyond the {{site.data.keyword.cloud_notm}} Services Agreement, provide the URL to each agreement.

 1. From the Add license agreements page, click **Add license**.
 2. Enter the name and URL, and click **Add license**.